sthenic/lins/doc/web/_source/configuration.rst

   The ``lins/`` subdirectory is appended to the path and searched for a configuration file.

-Upon finding a configuration file, the search is aborted and its contents are parsed.
+Upon finding a configuration file, the search is aborted and the file contents are parsed.

 You are also able to explicitly specify a configuration file by setting the ``LINS_CFG`` :ref:`environment variable <cfg_env>` to the full path of the